 For example, since the start of the pandemic, 84% of total leasing activity in midtown Manhattan has occurred in Class-A assets.16 Over the last two years, new Class-A offices in the US are the only office vintage with positive absorption, a metric which looks at how much space was occupied and how much was vacated.
 Whereas such offices saw 61.6 million square feet (18.8 million m2) net absorption, those built in 2014 or before suffered negative absorption.17

 This appetite for quality is evident in office markets around the world, including Sydney, London, Seoul, Dubai, Shanghai and Berlin.
 In the US, the leasing of new-vintage offices is unfolding alongside ongoing migration to secondary markets.
 Companies and workers are increasingly attracted to places such as Austin, Texas, Raleigh, North Carolina and Phoenix, Arizona.
 Such places offer favorable employment prospects, a potentially better quality of life and lower costs of living.

 We believe suitable investors should consider adding appropriate exposure to select multifamily, industrial and office real estate to their portfolios.
 To do so, we favor strategies from specialist managers with deep expertise in these segments in particular geographies.
 Such strategies may help mitigate the effects of inflation upon returns while helping to mitigate the risks of a globally diversified allocation.

 Of course, private investments in real estate come with various risks.
 These include illiquidity, with investors typically having to make a commitment for some years.
 A deeper economic contraction than we expect might also moderate rent growth and demand in the near term.

-To help put you in touch with the right advisory or team, please answer the following questions.
+To help put you in touch with the right Private Bank team, please answer the following questions.